JamyJones/Pastebin2/paste.md

 END;
 $$;

--- Create a trigger that calls the function every time a user is created CREATE TRIGGER on_auth_user_created
+-- Trigger the function every time a user is created CREATE TRIGGER on_auth_user_created
   AFTER INSERT ON auth.users
   FOR EACH ROW EXECUTE PROCEDURE public.handle_new_user();
 ```

 ### Key Changes:
-1. **SECURITY DEFINER**: This attribute is included in the function definition to ensure it runs with the privileges of the function owner.
+1. Added `SECURITY DEFINER` to the function definition to ensure it runs with the privileges of the function owner.
-2. **Formatting**: The SQL code is formatted for better readability.
+2. Ensured that the function and trigger definitions are properly formatted and maintain the original logic.

-Make sure that the user who creates this function has the necessary permissions to insert into the `User  Profiles` table, as the function will execute with their privileges.
+Make sure that the user who creates this function has the necessary permissions to insert into the `User  Profiles` table, as the function will execute with that user's privileges.